‘I think we've taken a huge step' — Flyers lose wild one in OT as race tightens

 John Tortorella's club didn't quit, rallying three times in the third period to force OT.

-New York erased the 2-0 deficit and grabbed its first lead 2:57 minutes into the third period.
-Travis Konecny, Owen Tippett and Tyson Foerster all drew the Flyers even in the final stanza.
+New York erased the 2-0 deficit and grabbed its first lead 2:57 minutes into the final stanza.
+Travis Konecny, Owen Tippett and Tyson Foerster all drew the Flyers even throughout the third period.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.